csabapalfi/pagespeed-insights-scripts/README.md

 ## Ideas/TODO

-This module has an [local version](/local) (alpha quality) that tries to replicate PSI scoring using local Lighthouse runs.
+This module has a [local mode](/local) (alpha quality) that tries to replicate PSI scoring using local Lighthouse runs.